Part I: Exam Strategies

 EP: I have strong associations with some wines but not as good with others semi-aromatic white grapes and wines.

 TG: Association being one of those whole body movie files?

 EP: Yes, but also where there’s a food experience related to something in the wine.

 TG: So what you might do as an experiment is take a wine you nail all the time.
 What would that be?

 EP: Classic Rioja.

 TG: What you need to do then is go through your file of Rioja and really slow it down.
 You’re looking for structure here and however the size of the experience, the movement, position of it, if you’re saying something to yourself—all of it.
 Write it all of it down from beginning to end.
 Then wipe out all the content and try dragging and dropping wines into the “template” that you don’t do as well.
 The content can be totally different but the structure has to be the same.
-Just try it because you’re taking something new and unfamiliar and making it familiar.
+Just try it, because you’re taking something new and unfamiliar and making it familiar.
 Play with it.

-So in closing Emily, just having passed the Master’s tasting exam, what would you tell someone in terms of the best way to practice for tasting?
+In closing Emily, just having passed the Master’s tasting exam, what would you tell someone in terms of the best way to practice for tasting?